siunam321/CTF-Writeups/Portswigger-Labs/Insecure-Deserialization/Deserial-8/README.md

 # What we've learned:

-1. Exploiting Ruby deserialization using a documented gadget chain
+1. Developing a custom gadget chain for Java deserialization